jeffreykegler/hoonlint/misc/whitespace.md

 in numerical order by priority.
 This has the slightly counter-intuitive effect that the highest priority is the lowest numbered one.
+These definitions imply that

+* No comment is read as a Priority 3 comment if it can be lexed as a Priority 1 or 2 comment.

+* No comment is read as a Priority 2 comment if it can be lexed as a Priority 1 comment.

 Comments with the same priority are treated as if they were looked for simultaneously.